bareos/bareos/docs/manuals/en/new_main_reference/source/chapter18/pools.rst

 .. code-block:: sh
    :caption: Full-Pool

    Pool {
      Name = Full-Pool
      Pool Type = Backup
      Recycle = yes
      AutoPrune = yes
      Volume Retention = 6 months
      Maximum Volume Jobs = 1
      Label Format = Full-
      Maximum Volumes = 9
    }

 Since these are disk Volumes, no space is lost by having separate Volumes for each backup (done once a month in this case).
 The items to note are the retention period of six months (i.e. they are recycled after six months), that there is one job per volume (Maximum Volume Jobs = 1), the volumes will be labeled Full-0001, ...
 Full-0006 automatically.
 One could have labeled these manually from the start, but why not use the features of Bareos.

 Six months after the first volume is used, it will be subject to pruning and thus recycling, so with a maximum of 9 volumes, there should always be 3 volumes available (note, they may all be marked used, but they will be marked purged and recycled as needed).

-If you have two clients, you would want to set **Maximum Volume Jobs** to 2 instead of one, or set a limit on the size of the Volumes, and possibly increase the maximum number of Volumes.
+If you have two clients, you would want to set Maximum Volume Jobs to 2 instead of one, or set a limit on the size of the Volumes, and possibly increase the maximum number of Volumes.

-.. _DiffPool
+.. _DiffPool:

 Differential Pool